victrme/Bonjourr/README.md

 ## Built with

 -   Styled with [Sass](https://sass-lang.com/guide)
--   Scripts in pure Javascript
+-   Scripts with pure Js
 -   Releases bundled with Gulp, [see dependencies](https://github.com/victrme/Bonjourr/network/dependencies)
 -   Our tiny hands